projectcalico/calico/docs/GettingStarted.md

 * From core-02
    * `ping core-01`

-### Using Calico
+### Installing Calico
-Calico currently requires that some components are run only on a single host.
-For these instructions, we'll designate core-01 our "master" node and core-02 will be a secondary node.
+In a real deployment Calico has some components that would normally run co-located with the cloud orchestrator.
+In these instructions we are installing them on `core-01` just for convenience.
+This makes `core-01` our master node, but we'll also use it as a standard compute node too.

 * Start the master on `core-01`
   * `sudo ./calico master --peer=core-02`